 The situation may be different in your location.
 Ask your physician about it, or contact a driver examination centre. http://www.drivetest.ca/

 Longstanding seizure disorders may be associated with seizure-induced brain damage and memory problems.
-Also, children with Epilepsy may experience learning or concentration problems because of the neurological disorder or the medications.
+Also, children with Epilepsy may experience learning or concentration problems because of their disease or the medications they are taking.

-If a child who has epilepsy is having problems at school, either academically or socially, the teacher and the principal should be asked to help.
+If a child who has Epilepsy is having problems at school, either academically or socially, the teacher and the principal should be asked to help.
 If you would like your child to be tested by the school psychologist, arrange it through the principal.
 If your child is having academic problems, ask to see the Special Education Consultant for the area.
 In consultation with the child's teacher, a modified program can be arranged if necessary.
-Children with epilepsy should be allowed to take part in all regular school activities, including sports.
-Contact your local epilepsy agency to seek assistant in your child's school.
+Children with Epilepsy should be allowed to take part in all regular school activities, including sports.
+Contact email@example.com to seek assistant in your child's school.

-People with epilepsy may develop depression for both biological and social reasons.
-Some longstanding poorly controlled seizure disorders may be associated with chronic personality changes.
-Also, short durations following temporal lobe seizures some patients may have emotional "swings" or other thinking difficulties.
+People with Epilepsy may develop depression for both biological and social reasons.
+Longstanding, poorly controlled seizure disorders may be associated with chronic personality changes.
+Also, short durations following focal dyscognitive seizures, some patients may have emotional "swings" or other thinking difficulties.

 Under the Ontario Human Rights Code (Chapter 53, Section 22(2)), it is illegal for an employer to ask about medical problems on the application form.
 A person with Epilepsy (or any other health problem) is not required to respond to any medical related question.
 A copy of the Ontario Human Rights Code and A Guild to the Ontario Human Rights Code is available by calling Access Ontario at (613) 238-3630.